 The park is located on the corner of 23rd Street and The Strand (2302 Strand St. Galveston, TX 77550) and features a large decorative compass upon which to relax if you can’t find a spot on one of surrounding wooden benches.
 Saengerfest is most notable for its larger-than-life chess set, which is fully functional and perfect for photo opportunities.
 (Fun fact: The Mitchells brought the chess set over from Europe as a fun way to pass the time while in the park.)
 Drawing further upon European inspiration, the Mitchells also included old-fashioned phone booths as seen in London.
 Saengerfest Park features a stage for local vendors and events held throughout the year.

-Downtown Galveston offers an array of specialty cuisine from delectable bakeries to restaurants of all backgrounds – Italian, Indian, New American, and Mexican to name just a few.
-If you fancy some Italian cuisine, you have to try Riondo’s Ristorante at 2328 Strand.
-Should your party prefer dinner in a fine dining establishment, the Strand boasts many steak and seafood restaurants like Willie G’s at 2100 Harborside Drive located at Pier 21.
+Downtown Galveston offers an array of specialty cuisine from delectable bakeries to restaurants of all backgrounds – Italian, German, American, and Mexican to name just a few.
+Don’t miss Stuttgarden Tavern right here in the Park for American and German food.
+If you fancy Italian cuisine, you have to try Riondo’s Ristorante at 2328 Strand.
+Should your party prefer seafood, the Strand boasts many steak and seafood restaurants like Willie G’s and Fisherman’s Wharf located at Pier 21.
 Of course, you can’t go wrong with the 2014 “Restaurant of the Year” winner – Olympia Grill at Pier 21.
 The chefs at Olympia Grill prepare fresh food daily and have family recipes that go back hundreds of years.
-Olympia Grill is open everyday for lunch and dinner.

 For the most current information on events, including start times, peruse the Saengerfest Park calendar or follow the park via Twitter.
 If you are interested in utilizing the park for your next event, please contact Mitchell Historic Properties today.
 The only thing you’ll regret about a trip to Saengerfest Park is not having more time to enjoy it all!